Skip to main content

 Where to get BPC-157

 Unfortunately, with the growing popularity of BPC-157 comes a growing market of not-so-trustworthy sellers looking to cash in on the craze.
-It’s important to only get BPC-157 from a qualified medical provider, either in person or via a reputable telehealth service.
+It’s important to get any therapeutic peptide only from qualified medical providers, either in person or via a reputable telehealth service.

 When searching for peptides online, you’re likely to come across a few different “grades” that indicate a peptide’s purity.
 The only grade that’s acceptable — and safe — for use in humans is pharmaceutical-grade (sometimes called “medical-grade”).
 A reputable provider will give you a pharmaceutical-grade peptide.

 Research-grade peptides, on the other hand, are not intended for use in humans, and their safety can’t be guaranteed.
 They aren’t held to the same high purity standards that govern pharmaceutical-grade products.
-The purity assessment criteria for research-grade materials “are generally much less rigorous, partially incomplete, and/or poorly followed.”
+The purity assessment criteria for research-grade materials are “generally much less rigorous, partially incomplete, and/or poorly followed,” per a 2014 paper.

-Additionally, while some studies state that BPC-157 has “good oral bioavailability” based on its stability in human gastric juice, little — if any — research investigates the differences in bioavailability depending on the peptide’s delivery method.
-We could only find a single rat study that used oral BPC-157.
-So, with that in mind, we can’t give a verdict on the potential usability of BPC-157 capsules at this time.
-If you aim to try BPC-157, we’d suggest opting for the traditional injections until more scientific research confirms the effectiveness of oral delivery.
+Additionally, while some studies state that BPC-157 has “good oral bioavailability” based on its stability in human gastric juice, little — if any — research has investigated the differences in bioavailability between BPC-157 routes of administration.
+We could find only a single rat study that used oral BPC-157.

 26